nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/martingales-and-markov-processes.md

 P(X_t | \mathcal{F}_{\tau}) = P(X_t | X_{\tau})
 $$

-many processess including Brownian Motion and Markov Point processess
+which is true for many processess including Brownian Motion and Markov Point processess, but not all.

 And fun fact!
 If as before $$h = t - s$$